 I had written some Printer’s Apprentice tutorials in the late 80’s, and ever since then have had numerous requests for reprints of them.
 Printer’s Apprentice was a great desktop publishing program with a very difficult to understand manual.
 I decided to branch out and write a softcover book using the existing tutorials I had written and adding several more new chapters.
 This project began known as “How to Use the Printer’s Apprentice (and not go insane)”.
 To this day, I still get an occasional request for that book.
 Around the time of the release of the book, I received an honorary "Pagemanship Award" from the program's creator.

 Finally, the “Disk of” series gained popularity with the release of “Old West”, “Ancient Ones” and “Medieval Times”.
 These three disks I consider to be some of my best TI work.
-"Disk of the Ancient Ones" included a 3-D maze game that predated many of the PC popular 3D shooters.
+"Disk of the Ancient Ones" included a first person 3-D maze game that predated many of the PC popular 3D shooters.

 I returned briefly to my music roots when Midi Master allowed the TI-99/4a to hook-up to a Midi keyboard.
 I also experimented with the Geneve 9640 and writing in the “C” language for it.
 I signed Darin Andrade, a up and coming Geneve programmer to Notung and he produced a series of 9640 games.